AdminL3/Jugend-Forscht/data-collection/README.md

 3. **Install local Dependencies**:

-   - Install all the dependencies you want in your project:
+   - Install all the dependencies you want in your project.
-   - I am going to install Selenium
+   - For example, to install Selenium:

    ```bash
    pip install selenium